 Like Stepping Back in Time

 Right next to the city square lies an old photography store.
 The proper ancient kind.
 I went inside in hopes that the store owner could have a look at my broken digital lense, and he just laughed at me.
 In a kind way, of course, explaining that this kind of modern equipment was nothing he could help with.
-He pointed me to the right side of his store, where he had shelves upon shelves and cabinets filled with old film rolls, analogue cameras, ancient flash-equipment and other recording devices.
+He pointed me to the right side of his store, where he had shelves upon shelves and cabinets filled with old film rolls, analog cameras, ancient flash-equipment and other recording devices.
 “I sell more postcards and fleas than photo equipment these days.
 The days of this store are numbered,” he said.
 At least, he was aware of his challenges, I thought.
 At the same time, I felt a bit sad that this gem of a store – almost a museum – one day would be gone.

 The Famous Noraglass Since 1923

 Right outside his store, literally across the street, was Noraglass.
 It’s quite famous – people travel here just to eat the ice cream we were told.
 A young boy manned the shop.
 He scooped up the gelato-looking ice cream with a spoon movement that told me he had been working there for a while.
 Vanilla, hazelnut are always on the menu and pineapple was today’s flavor.
 That’s my favorite flavor, my Italian choice, and one tropical taste that had me excited.
 All were creams, not sorbets.
 While definitely not a gelato – the texture was more rich and creamy – that’s still the closest comparison I can make.
 I can easily imagine this is the best ice cream in miles distance.
+You can see even more photos from Nora at Hedda Over Heels.

 Bryggerikrogen – An Unexpected Gem